JeroPluy/LG/docs/README.md

  15. Installation completed.

+ ### Game instructions

+The server starts the program with the initialization and the connections to the targets.
+Then the targets initialize their LDR sensor.
+If the sensor sends a valid value, the LED of the target goes out, otherwise the LED lights up red and the target cannot be used.
+The game starts with the first hit of the target with **green LED**.
+The server counts down and the game begins.
+A random target lights up and the target is waiting to be hit by the laser.
+(Remember that the sensor is not the LED) If the target has been hit, the server LED lights up green, otherwise red.
+The goal of the game is to hit most of the targets in a given time.
+After the time has expired, the LED flashes for each hit.
+Just wait for a single green target to play again and start again.

+ ### The project

  ### The 2 versions

  The project includes two versions of code.
 The first one is the complete code in on .ino file so you have everything concentrated.